Frequently Asked Questions

 Q. How do participants get to and from Summer School?

-A. Transportation to and from Karuizawa is not included in the program, so parents will be responsible for making travel arrangements for their child.
-Please note that, as in previous years, we plan to charter a bus that can transport participants between Narita Airport or Tokyo Station and Karuizawa.
+A. We plan to charter a bus that can transport participants between Narita Airport or Tokyo Station and Karuizawa.
 (Cost and other details to be announced at a later date.)

 Q. Please explain more about the dormitory facilities at UWC ISAK Japan.